It's Easy Being Green: 9 Eco-Focused Travel Experiences in Manitoba

 Frontiers North Adventures, Churchill

-Eco in action: As Canada's only B Corp™ Certified adventure travel operator, Frontiers North Adventures is committed to reducing greenhouse gas emissions and plans to convert their entire fleet of 12 Tundra Buggies from diesel to electric power before the end of the decade.
-In transforming their remaining Tundra Buggy fleet, Frontiers North Adventure's GHG emissions can be reduced by more than 3,600 tonnes of carbon dioxide over the next 25 years.
+Sustainability in action: As Canada's only B Corp™ Certified adventure travel operator, Frontiers North Adventures is committed to reducing greenhouse gas emissions and plans to convert their entire fleet of 12 Tundra Buggies from diesel to electric power before the end of the decade.
+In converting their entire Tundra Buggy fleet, Frontiers North Adventures' GHG emissions can be reduced by more than 3,600 tonnes of carbon dioxide over the next 25 years.

 Falcon Trails Resort, Whiteshell Provincial Park

-Green by design: Falcon Trails Resort, a cabin-in-the-woods operation run by the Christie/Hamilton family, is known for their collection of idyllic waterfront cabins in the Whiteshell, but none are more desirable than their six outpost High Lake luxury eco cabins.
-The High Lake eco cabins are built using reclaimed or local materials, powered by solar energy, and outfitted with state-of-the-art compostable toilets.
+Green by design: Falcon Trails Resort, a cabin-in-the-woods operation run by the Christie/Hamilton family, is known for their collection of idyllic waterfront cabins in Whiteshell Provincial Park, but none are more desirable than their six outpost High Lake luxury eco cabins.
+The High Lake eco cabins are built using reclaimed or local materials, powered by solar energy and outfitted with state-of-the-art compostable toilets.

-Eco in action: Each High Lake cabin has its own design personality thanks to alternative construction methods such as straw bale insulation and live edge timber frames.
-The remote nature of High Lake mean that guests hike 2.5 km through the boreal wilderness to get to their cabin door.
+Sustainability in action: Each High Lake cabin has its own unique decor thanks to alternative construction methods such as straw bale insulation and live edge timber frames.
+The remote nature of High Lake mean that guests hike 2.5 kilometres through the boreal wilderness to get to their cabin door.

 Advancing the cause: Falcon Trails Resort, and its winter ski hill operation Falcon Ridge Ski Slopes, are so dedicated to life in the forest that they conduct various events throughout the year to make the outdoors accessible to everyone.
-For example, their Forest Club is a way for children to connect with the land.
-Activities include fire-making, quinzee building, ice fishing and more.
+For example, Snow Dance and The Floppet are community-based events that bring together winter enthusiasts of all ages and skill levels to enjoy the slopes and cross-country ski trails.

 Oak Hammock Marsh Interpretive Centre, Stonewall

-Oak Hammock Marsh educates nearly 100K visitors each year on the importance of the wetlands ecosystem for providing flood control, water quality protection and habitat for wildlife.
+Green by design: Oak Hammock Marsh educates over 100,000 visitors each year on the importance of the wetlands ecosystem for providing flood control, water quality protection and habitat for wildlife.
 The eye-catching wetlands discovery centre was designed to blend right into its Interlake surroundings: limestone quarried in Stonewall is used for the building facade, and the green 'living' roof is landscaped with native grasses and plants that provide habitat for nesting birds and temperature control for the building.
+Recent updates to the centre mean a repeat visit is necessary!

-Sustainable design continues throughout the 36-square-kilometer property.
-There is a 3-cell lagoon system for treating waste water from the interpretive centre, elevated boardwalks to reduce impact on the marsh, and a trail system designed on an existing dyke system.
+Sustainable design continues throughout the 36-square-kilometre property.
+There is a 3-cell lagoon system for treating wastewater from the interpretive centre, elevated boardwalks to reduce impact on the marsh and a trail system that utilizes an existing dyke system.

 Advancing the cause: